Word Counter guide

 What should I double-check before trusting the answer?

 Different editors and social platforms can count emojis, punctuation, links, line breaks, or hyphenated words differently.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the target app limit, spacing, line breaks, emoji, and selected mode because small text changes can change the result.

 Related tools